pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 Great Plains' philosophy is all about conserving nature and culture and the Mbirikani Group Ranch is a perfect example of what happens if people come together.
 The lodge we visit lies in a 275.000 acres area that is owned by 4000 local Maasai.
 Due to a unique cooperation, they benefit directly from the profit of the lodge and ensure the conservation of the ranch and wildlife.
 This resulted in a safe haven where animals can freely roam.

-Each suite at ol Donyo Lodge offers its own window to the soul of the East African safari.
+Each suite at ol Donyo Lodge offers its own window to the soul of the East Africa.
 Their views look out over the suite’s plunge pool and across the rolling plains to Mount Kilimanjaro.
 The movie 'Out of Africa' has been partially recorded in this area and when seeing it with your own eyes, you will understand immediately why.
 The lodge is one of 3 Relais & Chateaux properties in all of Kenya, a standard that stands for excellence in fine dining, wine and service.
-The decor of the entire lodge is inspired by the surrounding landscapes and is a mix of modern and colonial.
 Very special is the rooftop terrace on every suite, where you will find a starbed.
 Enjoy a night under the African sky, with only the stars to cover you and the sound of roaring lions and hyenas in the background.

 From every corner of the conservancy, we have a view on Kilimanjaro, which makes a perfect backdrop for photography.
 But even more so, the area is known for its big elephant bulls.
 Lone bulls with huge tusks that have been roaming these valleys for centuries.
 We will work with 2 incredible guides that I have been working with for years.
 They not only know the area like the back of their hand, but also every single individual elephant, which will provide incredible photographic opportunities.